Gay Friendly Hotel Athens Greece: Top 5 (Updated 2021)

 The central hotel offers a rooftop bar with breathtaking views of the Acropolis and across Athens.
 The 24-hour reception can help you with travel services in Greece and organize day trips around Athens.

 The elegantly decorated guest rooms at Hotel Plaka include a minibar, safe, Wi-Fi, and air conditioning.
-Most rooms have balcony with views to the Acropolis, Plaka or Lycabetus hill.
+Most rooms have balcony with views to the Acropolis, Plaka or Lycabettus hill.

 Plaka is at such a great location with great restaurants nearby and a grocery store around the corner.
 Most of the attractions are walking distance and the metro a 10 minute walk.